“I can’t study while our people are suffering.”: The Lifelong Activism of Dorie Ladner

 Examining the life of Dorie Ladner, civil rights activist and community organizer who dedicated her life to Black empowerment and liberation.

 On March 14, 2024, Dorie Ladner passed away.
 An ardent member of the civil rights movement since she was a teenager in Mississippi, Ladner devoted much of her eighty-one years of life to fighting for the freedom and equality of Black Americans.
 Courageous and unrelenting in her mission, she learned at an early age that the American experience differs greatly depending on the color of your skin.
-This was made abundantly clear when Emmet Till was murdered in Mississippi on August 28th, 1955 while visiting relatives.
+This was made abundantly clear when Emmett Till was murdered in Mississippi on August 28th, 1955 while visiting relatives.
 For Ladner, this was the moment that catalyzed her introduction into activism and in her words, “made her aware of her Blackness.”

 Speaking about her sister shortly after her passing, Joyce Ladner recalled an encounter they had when they were about 12 years old.
 They were at a neighborhood store buying doughnuts when the clerk came up to Dorie and slapped her behind.
 She reacted by beating him with the bag of doughnuts in her hand.
 This experience is not only an example of Ladner’s courage and belief in right and wrong, but it also further proved to her the need for a civil rights movement and change.
 Furthermore, it precipitated her involvement in civil rights activism, serving as a founding moment in her life-long dedication.